LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 It is an interesting algorithm in part because it was designed to be done by hand.
 The algorithm is as follows:

-1. First to do a greedy assignment.
+1. First do a greedy assignment.
 The other steps will iteratively improve this solution.
 2. Constraint relaxation: find the smallest cost that is not in use and open it up as a possible assignment.
 3. Path augmentation: add this new smallest cost to solution, swapping old assignments to make room for it.
 4. Repeat steps 2 and/or 3 as many times as necessary until an optimal solution is found.